OwOb/NTNU-MicroEx-Compiler/README.md

 ## Install

-You can use the following command to get the full code:
+You can use the following command to get the full code and testing data:
 ```bash
 git clone https://github.com/OwOb/NTNU-MicroEx-Compiler
 cd NTNU-MicroEx-Compiler